 Follow these steps:

-- Use a long refrigerator coil brush to sweep up the big chunks of dog hair and dirt from under the unit.
+- The best products for reaching under the refrigerator are a long refrigerator coil brush.
+If you don't have that, you could take a small piece of wood and wrap a soft cloth around it.
+Reach under the refrigerator with it to sweep up the big chunks of dog hair and dirt from under the unit.

 - Grab your vacuum and suck up the bigger gunk that you just swept out.
 Then, attach the long, flat hose attachment to your vacuum hose and use it to get the finer gunk from under the fridge and in the coils.
 The bottom coils are behind a kick plate.
 Pull the plate off to get to them.
 The plate may be held in place with some spring mounts, so giving it a good tug should do the trick.